How we started...

 Where we are now...

 We feel very proud to own our theatre in Callington, it's not something that many small drama groups can say!
-Our theatre seats around 80 people and we produce four productions a year; a pantomime, spring production, Youth Theatre Production and an Autumn production.
+Our theatre seats 58 people and we produce three productions a year; a pantomime, spring production and an Autumn production.
+We hope to re-start our Youth Theatre sessions soon.

 We also hire out our costumes to other groups for shows as well as to individuals for Fancy Dress, please contact us for more information on this and to enquire about costs.